sonalshinde24/sonalshinde24/README.md

 # 💫 About Me:

-# Hi there! 👋 I'm Sonal Shinde
+# Hi there! 👋 I'm Sonal Shinde.

 - **Aspiring Data Scientist & ML Enthusiast 🚀**
 - Passionate about building AI-driven solutions and impactful projects.